kontainapp/guide-examples/examples/java/java-hello-world/readme.md

 # to build the example
 $ docker build -t kontainguide/java-hello-world:latest

-# to run the example
+# to run the example using Kontain
 $ docker run --runtime=krun kontainguide/java-hello-world:latest
 Hello world from Kontain!